Who we are:

 - Providing technical assistance and support to communities across the country including over $1B in capital, and

 - Ensuring access to the services and supports that people and communities need to thrive.

 CSH has proven supportive housing can change the lives of individuals, families, and communities.
 We have created a team of nationally recognized experts who are deeply dedicated to our organization and its goals.
 We attract talented and diverse individuals, offer competitive salaries and benefits, generous leave and paid time off, and fully embrace the philosophy that work-life balance is achievable.
-With the goal of attracting proven candidates committed to making a difference and who aspire to advance our mission, CSH is now accepting applications for a Senior Program Manager (SPM) to support the Southeast program team.
+With the goal of attracting proven candidates committed to making a difference and who aspire to advance our mission, CSH is now accepting applications for a Senior Program Managers (SPM) to support the Southeast program team.
 The Southeast region encompasses Florida, Georgia, North Carolina and South Carolina and region staff maintain residency in one of the respective states.

 Why we need you: